UstadMobile/UstadMobile/core/Module.md

 caches data (as a "normal" cache would) and allows cache entries to be marked as to be retained indefinitely (eg. where a user has selected those items for offline use).

+# Package com.ustadmobile.core.domain.credentials.passkey

+Passkeys are setup as follows:

+* The rpId is the SystemBaseUrl (as per SystemUrlConfig) hostname
+* User.name is username@host (as per CreateCredentialUsernameUseCase)

 ## HTTP API

 ### POST /api/blob/upload-init-batch (start a batch upload)